dotnet/docs/docs/machine-learning/how-to-guides/how-to-use-the-automl-api.md

 ### Persist trials

-By default, AutoML only stores the `TrialResult` for the best model.
+By default, AutoML only stores the <xref:Microsoft.ML.AutoML.TrialResult> for the best model.
 However, if you wanted to persist each of the trials, you can do so from within your monitor.

 Inside of your monitor, define a property for your completed trials and a method for accessing them.